pablop16n/web-docs-scorer/README.md

 Segments below a certain length threshold are not taken into account to this metric, so this score is not sensitive to short segments (which often  to header or footer menus, social media listings, partners listings, etc.) These strings are troublesome for language identifiers as they are usually classified as English or other random language.
 The length threshold is different for each language.
 For example, 25 is considered the minimum acceptable number of characters for taking Spanish segments into account for this metric.

-### big_segments_score and largest_segments_score
+### long_segments_score and superlong_segments_score

-These two metrics are obtained with `docscorer.score_big_texts()`.
+These two metrics are obtained with `docscorer.score_long_texts()`.
 They get values between 0 and 1 that aim at determining the presence of large groups of alphabetic characters in the correct language.

-Regarding the _big_segments_score_, a document receives 0.1 score points for every large segment, up to a maximum score of 1.
-The length of what we consider a 'large segment' depends on each language and is measured using alphabetic characters.
+Regarding the _long_segments_score_, a document receives 0.1 score points for every long segment, up to a maximum score of 1.
+The length of what we consider a 'long segment' depends on each language and is measured using alphabetic characters.
 In Spanish, we set the minimum number of alphabetic characters to 250 but in English, for example, the minimum is 232.
 For more details about language adaptation see the [Adapting subscores to different languages](#adaptating-subscores-to-different-languages) section.
 <!-- [MBG] Consider  normalizing this value with the length of the document, in order to avoid penalizing short documents. -->

-On the other hand, the _largest_segments_score_ is used to measure whether a document contains at least one very large segment.
-The lenght of what we consider a 'very large segment' is also language-dependent.
+On the other hand, the _superlong_segments_score_ is used to measure whether a document contains at least one very long segment.
+The lenght of what we consider a 'very long segment' is also language-dependent.
 In Spanish, a segment of this kind has between 625 and 1000 alphabetic characters.
 Depending on the lenght, we assign a value from 0 to 1.
 If a segment containing 1000 alphabetic characters (or more) is found in a Spanish document, it will receive a score of 1.
-Likewise, if a document only contains segments with 625 or less alphabetic characters, the resulting _largest_segments_score_ will be 0.
+Likewise, if a document only contains segments with 625 or less alphabetic characters, the resulting _superlong_segments_score_ will be 0.
 If there is more than one of these segments (inside both thresholds), we use an average of their lengths to calculate the value.

 ### urls_score